qsd-finance/docs/pages/faqs/frequently-asked-questions.en.md

 #### By how much will the supply expand each epoch?

-During our bootstrapping period which is the first 72 epochs, the supply will expand at a rate of 5.4%.

-After the bootstrapping period, the supply will expand at a rate of 5.4% when TWAP is $1.10 or more.
-When TWAP is between $1 and $1.10, there is a proportionate sliding scale of rewards from just above 0% to 5.4%.
+The supply will expand at a rate of 5.4% when TWAP is $1.10 or more.
+When TWAP is between $1.02 and $1.10, there is a proportionate sliding scale of rewards from just above 0% to 5.4%.

 <br/>